Canonical Context Registry (CCR) v1.9

 Claim Anchor The innovation structure describes how experience, methods, and domain-specific manifestations relate within the Tolksdorf.digital innovation model.

-Primary reference This Document
+Primary reference self

-Meaning This reference entry describes the structural relationship between the core elements of innovation as used by Tolksdorf.digital.
+This reference entry describes the structural relationship between the core elements of innovation as used by Tolksdorf.digital.
 It clarifies how invariant principles, methods, and context-specific manifestations interact, without defining goals, outcomes, or strategies.

 The structure supports orientation and shared understanding, especially in situations where multiple potential transformation paths are perceived but not yet understood.

-Structural Overview Level Role Experience Innovation Guiding Principle (invariant) 7C-CI/CD Methode Digital Transformation one possible implementation or form AI-Driven Production Innovation another possible implementation or form DBRS / CCR semantic framework
+Structural Overview Level Role Experience Innovation Guiding Principle (invariant) 7C-CI/CD Methode Digital Transformation one possible implementation or form AI-Driven Production Innovation another possible implementation or form DBRS / CCR semantic framework.

-Interpretation Notes - Experience Innovation provides the invariant guiding idea: innovation emerges through shared experience and learning. - 7C-CI/CD defines how innovation work is conducted, independent of domain or technology. - Digital Transformation represents one possible manifestation when digital technologies are the primary innovation lever. - AI-Driven Production Innovation represents another possible manifestation, e.g. in mechanical engineering or industrial contexts. - DBRS and CCR provide the semantic framework that keeps meaning stable, citable, and navigable across all manifestations.
+Interpretation Notes - Experience Innovation provides the invariant guiding idea: innovation emerges through shared experience and learning. - 7C-CI/CD defines how innovation work is conducted, independent of domain or technology. - Digital Transformation represents one possible manifestation when digital technologies are the primary innovation lever.

 Operational Business